mk-sriram/RobotFunctionCalling/README.md

 # LLM-Powered Robotic Arm

-A simple project that uses a Large Language Model (LLM) with Gemini function calling to interpret natural language commands and stream output directly to control a robotic arm.
+A  5 axis robotic arm uses a Large Language Model (LLM) with Gemini function calling to interpret natural language commands and stream output directly to control a robotic arm.

 ## Updates